AhmadHudhud83/ClassicalML-Sentiment-Analysis/README.md

 # ClassicalML-Sentiment-Analysis
-Sentiment classification into positives/negatives using different statistical based machine learning models.
+Sentiment classification of a collected movie reviews data samples into positives/negatives using different statistical based machine learning models.
 (Read the notebook for more info).